 "Distribution for the receipt, or expectation of receipt, of a thing of value, but not for pecuniary gain" means any transaction, including bartering or other in-kind transaction, that is conducted for a thing of value, but not for profit.
 "Thing of value" means anything of valuable consideration.

-"Distribution to a minor" means the knowing distribution to an individual who is a minor at the time of the offense, knowing or believing the individual is a minor at that time.
+"Distribution to a minor" means the knowing distribution to an individual who is a minor at the time of the offense.